sebnozzi/minimicro-bmfont/README.md

-# BMFont Rendering for Mini Micro
+# BMFont Rendering for the Mini Micro

 > **WARNING: this should be considered "*alpha*" software: APIs are still subject to change.**